Ontario Highway 672

 Secondary Highway 672, commonly referred to as Highway 672, is a provincially maintained secondary highway in the Canadian province of Ontario.
-The 47.6 km route lies within Timiskaming and Cochrane district, connecting Highway 66 — part of the Trans-Canada Highway — in the south with Highway 101 in the north.
-It is the only highway to provide access to Esker Lakes Provincial Park.
-Though the highway was first assumed by the province in 1990, the existing road had been built north from Highway 66 to the provincial park in 1977 and extended to Highway 101 in the late 1980s.
+The 47.6 km route is located within the Timiskaming and Cochrane and connects Highway 66 — part of the Trans-Canada Highway — in the south with Highway 101 in the north.
+It is the only highway that provides access to Esker Lakes Provincial Park.
+Although the highway was first assumed by the province in 1990, the existing road had been built north from Highway 66 to the provincial park in 1977 and extended to Highway 101 in the late 1980s.

 Route description

 Highway 672 begins at a junction with Highway 66, part of the Trans-Canada Highway, east of Kirkland Lake.
-It proceeds north past the Timiskaming–Cochrane District boundary, travelling through and providing the only road access to Esker Lakes Provincial Park.
+It proceeds north past the Timiskaming–Cochrane District boundary, traveling through Esker Lakes Provincial Park and providing the only road access to it.
 The route ends at Highway 101, approximately 50 km east of Matheson and 23 km west of the Quebec border.